Country Guide - VAT in Spain

 EC Sales List

-The standard reporting period for ESL in Spain is quarterly, by the 20th of the month following the reporting period.
+The standard reporting period for ESL in Spain is quarterly, by the 20th of the month following the end of the reporting period.
 However, monthly filing is required if the total amount of the inter-community supply of goods and services exceeds the EUR 50,000 threshold in the current or any of the previous four quarters.
 If there are no intra-community transactions in a period, no ESL return is required.

 Intrastat